 You correct some mistakes like swapped figure legends, expand the discussion as reviewer N2 suggested, and send the manuscript to a Very Good Journal.
-More waiting, then two reviews: one positive but suggesting ten more experiments to be done before the paper is accepted, and the second is probably reviewer N3 – again.
-In the meantime, your grant is quickly running out, and your boss sends the paper to a Good Journal, while you frantically do the suggested experiments, apply to jobs with “manuscript submitted” in your CV and wait for yet more reviews.
-Sound familiar?
+More waiting, then two reviews: one positive but suggesting ten more experiments to be done before the paper is accepted, and the second is probably reviewer N3—again.
+In the meantime, your grant is quickly running out, and your boss sends the paper to a Good Journal, while you frantically do the suggested experiments, apply for jobs with “manuscript submitted” in your CV and wait for yet more reviews.

 Reviewers earn “credits”, which can be used to pay for submitting their own manuscripts to PoS.
 Further incentive for the peers is the chance to publish review articles in the PoS journal, Proceedings of Peerage of Science.
 The authors can also provide feedback about the quality of the reviews.